flamapy/pysat_metamodel/README.md

 # pysat_metamodel

-This repository will host the pysat metamode and its operation implementation
+This repository will host the pysat metamodel and its operation implementation

 ## Install for development